June 2016 onwards - updated April 2018

 What sort of problems are suitable for improving access clinics?

 The clinics are suitable for people with medical problems that are new - such as tonsillitis - or that have got worse, for example someone with COPD (also known as emphysema) who may have a chest infection that needs treating quickly.
+Routine appointments are also offered for some on-going medical problems.

 Are there problems that are not suitable for these clinics?